Nature of Identity - shown through crisis

 3 Comments:

-Here's Mark's link
+Here's Mark's link, I hope.

 I believe I've already said (can't remember for sure) that "the document (e.g. birth certificate) is the identity, whereas it's commonly thought that the document "records" the identity by referring to some ineffable but unchanging characteristic of the "identity-holder".